-If the medication you’ve been given or advised to take causes you additional health problems, you may be entitled to claim compensation for pharmaceutical negligence.
+If the medication you’re given or been advised to take causes you additional health problems, you may be entitled to claim compensation for pharmaceutical negligence.

-The other way is for the pharmacist themselves to make a serious error – for example, by weighing out the wrong dose of a correctly prescribed medication.
+- The pharmacist themselves make a serious error, i.e. by weighing out the wrong dose of a correctly prescribed medication.

-Pharmacists do have some responsibility to act as ‘gatekeepers’ too, by catching obvious errors in a doctor’s prescription note or clarifying unclear instructions.
-It’s unlikely (although not impossible) for legal action to be taken against a pharmacist in this scenario though – the original error lies with the doctor after all.
+Pharmacists do have some responsibility to act as ‘gatekeepers’, by catching obvious errors in a doctor’s prescription note, or clarifying unclear instructions.
+It’s unlikely (although not impossible) for legal action to be taken against a pharmacist in this scenario, however, as the original error lies with the doctor.

 Some examples of pharmaceutical compensation claims include: